andrelb-hub/mastersthesis/README.md

 # Analysis of the Monetary Policy Impact on Regional Gross Product: A Regional DSGE Model

-Master's Thesis presented to PPGDE-UFPR in 2023 in order to receive the Master in Science title.
+Master's Thesis presented to PPGDE-UFPR in 2023 to receive the Master in Sciences title.

-The objective is to analyse the impact of monetary policy on the regional gross domestic product using a NK DSGE model featuring:
+The objective is to analyze the impact of monetary policy on regional gross product using an NK DSGE model that includes:
+- Two regions: the main region and the rest of the country.
-- four agents:
+- Four agents:
-  - a representative household;
+  - A representative household.
-  - a final-goods firm;
+  - A final-goods firm.
-  - a continuum of intermediate-goods firms;
+  - A continuum of intermediate-goods firms.
-  - a monetary authority.
+  - A monetary authority.
-- and also:
+- Additional features:
-  - price stickiness;
+  - Price stickiness.
-  - intertemporal price optimization with nonimal tax rate;
+  - Intertemporal price optimization with a nominal tax rate.
-  - production function with investment;
+  - Production function with investment.
-  - monetary policy;
+  - Monetary policy.
-  - productivity shock;
+  - Productivity shock.
-  - monetary shock.
+  - Monetary shock.